DODGE CARAVAN

 The 4-speed automatic had reliability problems, from two primary causes arising from its light-weight design:

-- fatigue of rotating components (fixed in later years)
+- fatigue of rotating components due poor mechanical detailing (fixed in later years)

 - abuse (spinning wheels on icy pavement is risky, as the shock loading from hitting a dry patch is severe).